-Join us on the third Thursday of every month for the Crested Butte Monthly Film Series, a powerful line up of diverse and inspiring films, audience favorites and new independent cinematic masterpieces.
+Join Crested Butte Film Festival on the third Thursday of every month for our Monthly Film Series, a powerful line up of diverse and inspiring films, audience favorites, and new independent cinematic masterpieces.

-The Film Series is a partnership of Crested Butte Film Festival and the Center for the Arts Crested Butte.
+The Monthly Film Series is a partnership of Crested Butte Film Festival and the Center for the Arts Crested Butte.

 Some shows do sell out, so purchasing in advance is advisable.